cs-ai-pm-journey/Block-2/README.md

 If the documents don't contain relevant information, say so.
 Cite specific details from the tickets in your answer.
 ```

+**Key Design Decision:** The system prioritizes **reliability over completeness**.
+If retrieved documents aren't relevant (similarity < 0.7), it returns "No relevant results found" rather than hallucinating an answer.

 ---